-Liquidity is defined as the level of difficulty involved in converting to cash — or liquidating—an asset without impacting its market price.
+Liquidity, as it relates to investing, refers to how easily an asset can be converted to cash — or liquidated — without having an effect on its market price.
 The easier it is to liquidate something, and the less likely a market participant is to move the price by doing so, the more liquid an asset can be said to be.

-Cash, for example, is the most liquid asset of all.
-Real estate is generally regarded as the least liquid asset class.
-Selling real estate can take months and involves lots of paperwork, fees, and commissions.
+Cash is usually considered the most liquid asset of all, while real estate is generally regarded as the least liquid asset class.
+That’s because selling real estate can take months and involves lots of paperwork, fees, and commissions.
 Precious metals like gold and silver are also rather illiquid.

 Is Bitcoin Liquid or Illiquid?

 How liquid is Bitcoin?
-Compared to many other asset classes, Bitcoin can be considered very liquid most of the time.
+Compared to many other asset classes, Bitcoin could be considered very liquid, at least most of the time.

 “Most of the time” is an important qualifier because market conditions are always changing.
-On an average day, it can be said that Bitcoin has great liquidity.
-But during times of crisis and panic selling, or times of euphoria and panic buying, this may be less so.
-The same can be said of most any asset class.
+On an average day, for instance, it can be said that Bitcoin has a high level of liquidity.
+But during times of crisis and panic selling, or times of euphoria and panic buying, this may be less so — it all depends on market conditions.

-The exchange an investor is trading Bitcoin on also matters.
-The more traders and higher volume of an exchange, the greater Bitcoin liquidity there will be.
+The exchange an investor is trading Bitcoin on also matters when trying to gauge liquidity.
+The more traders and higher volume of an exchange, the greater Bitcoin’s relative liquidity.

 Factors That Impact Bitcoin Liquidity